-With a lifetime mortgage, you run the risk of owing far more than you borrowed when the time comes for the home to be sold – up to the total value of the property (but not more than that).
+With a lifetime mortgage, you run the risk of owing far more than you borrowed when you sell your home – up to the total value of the property (but not more than that).

-This is because a lifetime mortgage (like a regular mortgage) charges compound interest.
+This is because a lifetime mortgage, similar to a regular mortgage) charges compound interest.

-If you don’t pay off the interest at regular intervals, the entire sum will compound – so at around 5 per cent interest, the amount you owe would double every 15 years.
+If you don’t pay off the interest at regular intervals, the entire sum will compound, so at around 5% interest, the amount you owe would double around every 15 years.

-This is a good reason to be cautious of lifetime mortgages if you hope to leave a good inheritance for your family.
+This is a good reason to be wary of lifetime mortgages if you hope to leave a decent inheritance for your family.

-Yet another is that having lots of money in your account may reduce the benefits you are entitled to, including help with the cost of care.
+However, having lots of money in a bank account may reduce the benefits you are entitled to, including help with the cost of care.

-The value of your home is not included in any means test as long as you are living there – but cash in the bank certainly will be.
+The value of your home is not included in any means test as long as you are living there, while any cash in the bank will be.

 Can I end a lifetime mortgage early?